Catex Token Price Tops $0.0013 (CATT)

-Catex Token (CURRENCY:CATT) traded 2.1% lower against the dollar during the twenty-four hour period ending at 13:00 PM ET on August 14th.
-In the last week, Catex Token has traded down 2.1% against the dollar.
-One Catex Token coin can now be purchased for approximately $0.0013 or 0.00000003 BTC on major cryptocurrency exchanges.
-Catex Token has a market cap of $973,920.53 and $4,511.00 worth of Catex Token was traded on exchanges in the last day.
+Catex Token (CURRENCY:CATT) traded 4.2% higher against the US dollar during the 24 hour period ending at 18:00 PM ET on August 18th.
+Catex Token has a market cap of $982,189.57 and approximately $8,580.00 worth of Catex Token was traded on exchanges in the last 24 hours.
+One Catex Token coin can currently be bought for about $0.0013 or 0.00000003 BTC on major exchanges.
+Over the last seven days, Catex Token has traded 0.3% higher against the US dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.